FOREX-Swedish crown softens after market sees Riksbank dovishness, euro rebounds

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Ankur Banerjee in Singapore; Editing by Edwina Gibbs, Gerry Doyle and Christina Fincher)
+(Additional reporting by Ankur Banerjee in Singapore; Editing by Christina Fincher, William Maclean)

 ((ankur.banerjee@thomsonreuters.com; Mobile - +65 8121 3925; Twitter: @AnkurBanerjee17;))